MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

 This is a repository that shows a small selection of my ML, Web Development/scraping, and multi-class Java projects.
-Please note that I was unable to access my largest scale, multi-class Java projects (Pacman, DoodleJump, Tetris)as they were on a previous, broken computer.

 ## Projects in this repository